Story: Bicycles

 19th-century bicycles

 The first bicycles in New Zealand were velocipedes.
-Introduced in 1869, they had a heavy iron frame, wooden wheels, and cranks and pedals on the front wheel.
+Introduced around 1869, they had a heavy iron frame, wooden wheels, and cranks and pedals on the front wheel.
 Penny-farthings are bicycles with a large front wheel and much smaller back wheel.
 They could go faster, and became very popular with daring male riders in the 1880s.

 20th-century bicycles